tbaraza/card-triage/README.md

 In this option we are going to code a small Web Application to help the Nurse to better manage the patient flow in the hospital.

-During this session of ~2-4h, we will evaluate your code skills on multiple aspects!!
+During this session of ~2-4h, we will evaluate your coding skills on multiple aspects!!
 It is important to read all the instructions before to start your chrono ⏱!,

 ### Instructions